 If you are looking for something different, a company called Gondola D’Amore offers harbor cruises on an Italian gondola.

-Whale watching excursions are available seasonally (November-April).
+Marina del Rey whale watching excursions are available seasonally (November-April).

 Go on a Fishing Excursion

 Marina del Rey Sportfishing is the top choice for those who want to participate in a half-day or three-quarter-day deep-sea fishing excursion.
-On the Santa Monica Bay, you can encounter barracuda, halibut, sand bass, and yellowtail.
+On Santa Monica Bay, you can encounter barracuda, halibut, sand bass, and yellowtail.